-Tables III and IV show the medical diagnostic assessment methods.
+Tables III and IV show the medical diagnostics assessment methods.
 TP and FP represent true and false positives, and TN and FN represent true and false negatives.
-Table III is used to calculate sensitivity (SN), specificity (SP) and accuracy (ACC) [17].
-For example, a gene sequence is encoded as 111010, our prediction result is 110110.
+Table III is used to calculate the sensitivity (SN), specificity (SP) and accuracy (ACC) [16].
+If, for example, a gene sequence is encoded as 111010, our prediction result is 110110.
 Gene1, Gene2 and Gene5 are TP, Gene3 is FN, Gene4 is FP, and Gene6 is TN.
-Finally, sensitivity, specificity and accuracy are calculated using the equations in Table IV and are compared with results obtained by the other methods.
+Finally, the sensitivity, specificity and accuracy are calculated using the equations in Table VI and are compared with results obtained by the other methods.
 It should be noted that the proposed method achieved a good balance between sensitivity and specificity.